Calling A Subprocess

 You need to promote your automation from the Playground to a Process in order to call a subprocess.
 This applies to both the main process and the subprocess.

-In order to pass a result from the subprocess back to the main process, you need to add a line into both the parent process and the subprocess.
+to the main process, you must add a line in both the parent process and the subprocess.

 In the Subprocess